potatola/CV-Template-Programmer/README.md

 # CV-Template-Programmer
-The CV template of a programmer graduate
+The CV template of a computer science graduate, programmer